 - The Trunk Highway 53 Piedmont Avenue realignment and reconstruction to the Miller Hill Mall area was completed. - Portions of the Interstate 35 Trunk Highway 53 Interstate 535 interchange have been unavailable to some trucks due to significant load or size restrictions.
-The Twin Ports Interchange project will address many of these issues.
-Additionally, load restrictions on the Blatnik Bridge are likely to lessen (i.e. heavier loads allowed) when it is reconstructed which is anticipated within the next 10 years. - There were no roundabouts in the MIC area in 2001.
+The currently planned Twin Ports Interchange project will address many of these issues.
+Additionally, load restrictions on the Blatnik Bridge are likely to lessen (i.e. heavier loads allowed) when it is reconstructed - which is anticipated within the next 10 years. - There were no roundabouts in the MIC area in 2001.
 Roundabouts are now installed in two locations in the MIC area.
 One is at the US Hwy 2 Belknap Street Garfield Avenue intersection just east of the Bong Bridge in Superior.
 The other is at the intersection of Midway Road and Maple Grove Road in Hermantown.

 This update is intended to consider these changes, along with current input from trucking companies and other partners, to determine if the designated truck route network is still serving its purpose, and to carry out the purpose, goal, and objectives listed earlier in this report.
+The study area for this update was expanded to include the entire MIC area, and is depicted in Map 1.